 Following treatment clinicians should monitor for improvements in clinical findings including improvements in urine output, WBC decrease, fever resolution, pain management or resolution.
 The bladder should be palpated every 4 hours to assess for urinary retention.

-Pain management: Is a staple treatment for patients with UTIs as it is a common symptom which can often be severe.
+Pain management: Is a staple treatment for clients with UTIs as it is a common symptom which can often be severe.
 Pain can be managed with a variety of options.

-The most common treatment initiated for patients with urinary tract infections is phenazopyridine (Azo) which helps to numb the pain.
-Phenazopyridine is available over the counter for patients and often comes in a combination pack which provides cranberry supplements that increases the acidity in the urinary tract helping to fight off opportunistic microbes.
+The most common treatment initiated for clients with urinary tract infections is phenazopyridine (Azo) which helps to numb the pain.
+Phenazopyridine is available over the counter for clients and often comes in a combination pack which provides cranberry supplements that increases the acidity in the urinary tract helping to fight off opportunistic microbes.

 Other treatments include alternative analgesics like acetaminophen (Tylenol) and opiates.
 NSAIDs should be avoided due to potential effects on urinary output and reduced efficacy especially in upper tract infections.